TuxVinyards/qqX/README.md

 If you have downloaded both named files from the release tab, you can check the download by opening a terminal in the release's download folder & typing `sha256sum -c qqX-` "tab-key" `.s` "tab-key".

+Please report any unnoticed errors.
+Also any difficulties you may have encountered.
+By using this software you become a valued member of the community & can help make this software better for others.

 ## Release notes

-Now in official release.
 Testing has been carried out on a variety of mainstream distros.

-Both the release candidate & the beta versions have been consistently safe & stable.

 All scripts have been carefully Shellcheck linted & have full error handling routines.

 qqX always makes backups, as is *standard good practice* with *any* software.

-Feedback, positive or constructive, at <https://discord.gg/sNmz3uw>

 ### Changes